Last revised on: March 5, 2025

 - The CMP info refers to a training drill in 2009, which may imply the report needs an update.

 - One of the main contacts is listed as EFD Fire Chief Scott Gerber, who resigned in 2019.
-Has SLPSD done anything to educate the public?
+Has SLMPD done anything to educate the public?

-- According to former Public Works Director Larry Brown in 2022 (click the link and scroll down to his response), “Shorewood City Hall serves as a secondary Emergency Operations Center and potential media hub for emergencies.”
-Who is responsible for communicating this to residents?
+- In 2022 former Public Works Director Larry Brown (click the link and scroll down to his response), “Shorewood City Hall serves as a secondary Emergency Operations Center and potential media hub for emergencies.”
+What does this mean for residents and who is responsible for communicating this to them?

-Shorewood should be prepared for a variety of potential emergencies, including natural disasters, power outages, and human-caused emergencies like hazardous waste spills or terrorist actions.
+Shorewood should be prepared for a variety of potential emergencies, including natural disasters, power outages, and human-caused emergencies such S hazardous waste spills or terrorist actions.
 Preparation and resident awareness are key components of effective crisis management.

 Crisis Management Planning needs to be: